 Should you be concerned about the fat in chocolate?

 Chocolate fat comes from the cocoa butter (which gives a rich creamy texture) and is made up of equal amounts of oleic acid (a heart-healthy monounsaturated fat also found in olive oil), stearic and palmitic acids.
 Stearic and palmitic acids are forms of saturated fat.
-As long as you are getting in plenty of good quality fats such olive oil, avocados and nuts and seeds, modest amounts of high quality saturated fats like coconut oil and grass fed meat are actually good for you and perfectly fine to have in your diet.
+As long as you are getting in plenty of good quality fats such olive oil, avocados and nuts and seeds, modest amounts of high quality saturated fats from foods like coconut oil, full fat grass-fed cheese or meat are perfectly fine to have in your diet.
 For more information on savvy label reading tips, check out our Don’t Be Duped by Labels class, which is packed with tons of great label reading tips and tricks.

 What about cacao powder?
 And what’s the difference between cacao and cocoa?